 Image by Lara Brunt Lonely Planet

-Traffic fades to a quiet hum in the labyrinthine lanes of this nicely restored heritage area formerly known as the Bastakia Quarter.
+Traffic fades to a quiet hum in the labyrinthine lanes of this nicely restored heritage area formerly known as the Bastakiya Quarter.
 Its narrow walking lanes are flanked by sand-coloured houses topped with wind towers, which provide natural air-conditioning.
 Today there are about 50 buildings containing museums, craft shops, cultural exhibits, courtyard cafes, art galleries and two boutique hotels.

-The quarter was built in the early 1900s by merchants from the Persian town of Bastak who settled in Dubai to take advantage of tax breaks granted by the sheikh.
-By the 1970s, though, the buildings had fallen into disrepair and residents began moving on to newer, more comfortable neighbourhoods.
-Dedicated locals, expats and even Prince Charles prevented the area's demolition in the 1980s.
+The quarter was built in the early 1900s by merchants from the Persian town of Bastak, who settled in Dubai to take advantage of tax breaks granted by the sheikh.
+By the 1970s, though, the buildings had fallen into disrepair, and residents began moving on to newer, more comfortable neighbourhoods.
+Dedicated locals, expats and even the UK's Prince Charles prevented the area's demolition in the 1980s.
 Hidden within the restored maze, which is easily explored on an aimless wander, is a short section of the old city wall from 1800.
 For a more in-depth experience, join a guided tour with the Sheikh Mohammed Centre for Cultural Understanding.